 There are two metropolitan West Kent finds, one of which (near Blackfen, 2011) looked to be derivative from wildflower meadow sowing, and the other (at Belvedere, 2010) was a single plant on a roadside bank in an industrial estate, albeit found there also ten years before.
 It has been recorded at Ditton Quarry (2010), but this site carries a number of introduced species; also at south of Barnes Street (2014), where the co-presence of Agrostemma githago (Corncockle) suggested sowing of wildflower seed; and on heaps of dumped soil and concrete at Sandwich Bay (2014), indicating a non-arable origin.
-Corn Marigold is widely available as seed, including general wildflower mixes, so all future records need to be considered with caution open disturbed ground, arable or waste, and is regarded as an indicator of calcium-deficient soils.
+Corn Marigold is widely available as seed, including general wildflower mixes, so all future records need to be considered with caution deficient soils.
 Amongst cereals it may be injurious through the semi-succulent leaves inhibiting the drying out of the crop.
 Normal germination is March-May, flowering in June-August.
 Spread by seed is limited, subject to the action of ploughing: ray fruits may be carried a short distance by wind, disc fruits will drop from the plant.
-The seed bank is thought not to remain viable after 15 years.26